-Born February 27, 1958, in Boston, Massachusetts, Hassan earned her B.A. from Brown University and her J.D. from Northeastern University.
-She served in the New Hampshire State Senate before being elected governor in 2012, holding that office from 2013 to 2017.
+Born February 27, 1958, in Boston, Massachusetts, Hassan earned her B.A. from Brown University and her J.D. from Northeastern University School of Law.
+Before elective office, she worked as an attorney and served in legal counsel roles, then entered New Hampshire politics through a state policy and civic track.

 Moderate Democrat